-Employed to deliver a full envelope wrap, attention to the detailing of the façade to limit interfaces particularly at the slab edge with the feature beam was crucial.
-A concrete frame building with large column spans meant careful engineering to make the SG curtain walling work.
+A concrete frame building with large column spans meant careful engineering to make the SG curtain walling work with a focus on limiting interfaces particularly at the slab edge with the feature beam a key focus.
 From the base glazing design to the main elevations, features were then added bringing the building to life.
 The design drove a stickwork curtain wall solution as slab infills with the feature beam supported off the stickwork to limit penetrations.

-To the rear of the building, solid wall build ups to party walls with aluminium and PV cladding, cloak the building with terraces stepping back at high level.
-Architectural metalwork with copings and features finish the building, with access to the outdoor areas.
+To the rear of the building, solid wall build ups to party walls with aluminium and PV cladding cloak the building with terraces stepping back at high level.
+Architectural metalwork with copings and features finish the high level areas, with access to the outdoor areas.